JakobMckenna/NoName/instuctions/get-started-with-backend.md

-# Install pakcages required by project
+# Install packages required by project
 - cd into backend then run the code below
 > npm install